Three Hams on Rye: Production notes

 The plot device of the coughing up feathers due to a misplaced potholder was borrowed from 1935's Uncivil Warriors.
 Three Hams on Rye is the fourteenth of sixteen Stooge shorts with the word "three" in the title.

 Three Hams On Rye was filmed on December 14–16, 1948 but withheld from release until September 7, 1950.
 The 630 days between filming and releasing the short are the longest for any Shemp film released as a member of the team, Love at First Bite coming in second at 620 days.

-Danny Lewis has appeared in one other Three Stooges short and also Danny was father of actor Jerry Lewis.
+Danny Lewis has appeared in one other Three Stooges short and was also the father of actor Jerry Lewis.
 According to Director Jules White, he swallowed a feather during filming.

-Three Hams On Rye marks the final appearance of longtime co-star actors Ned Glass and Brian O Hara.
-The two actors were making their final appearance in short film.